-Invoice - Organisations NOT registered for GST create an Invoice as a request for payment.

-Tax Invoice - Organisations registered for GST create a Tax Invoice to request payment.
+- Invoice Organisations NOT registered for GST create an Invoice as a request for payment. - Tax Invoice Organisations registered for GST create a Tax Invoice to request payment.
 The Tax Invoice must state that the fee is GST inclusive.
 A Tax Invoice needs to add on the GST to the amount specified by the City.

-See the invoice guide on Page 8
+See the invoicing guide on Page 7